 Phalaenopsis, or moth orchids, are the most stylish and sophisticated plants you can grow in your home or office.
-They make fantastic houseplants, especially for beginners, and their fabulous blooms last for months on end – making orchids an excellent gift.
-(Check out of top gifts list)
+They make fantastic houseplants, especially for beginners, and their fabulous blooms last for months on end – making orchids not only a popular Christmas flower gift, but a great gift for any occasion (Check our top plants gift list).

 With many varieties, spectacular colors and exotic shapes, they’re a great choice to add beauty and style to any decor.
 Plus, indoor plants can have a calming effect.
 Orchids, in particular, help you relax and de-stress, improve your mood and reduce your risk of cardiovascular disease.
 Plus, orchid care is so simple, they are easy to grow!
 (If you’re looking for other easy care varieties, check out our top picks for beginner plant parents!)